-Most readers will know Nara for its countless bowing deer, ancient temples and picturesque traditional streets.
-But did you also know Nara is famous for its local cuisine, in particular sake and some unique rice-based dishes?
+Did you know Nara is famous for its local cuisine?
 Well, let’s get acquainted with this side of Nara on a “culinary tour”!

 The city of Uji, located between the two ancient capitals of Kyoto and Nara, is blessed with the quality of soil and surroundings needed for one of Japan’s most famous products, matcha (green tea).